akka/akka/akka-docs-dev/rst/java/http/routing-dsl/handlers.rst

 ``Function2[RequestContext, String, RouteResult]``.
 You can think of handlers as hot-dogs, where each ``T`` type represents a sausage, put between the "buns" which are ``RequestContext`` and ``RouteResult``.

 In Java 8 handlers can be provided as function literals or method references.
-The example from before then looks like this:
+The previous example can then be written like this:

 .. includecode:: /../../akka-http-tests-java8/src/test/java/docs/http/javadsl/server/HandlerExampleDocTest.java
    :include: handler2-java8-example-full